The Night of the Meek (The Twilight Zone, 1959): Closing narration

 The original narration, on December 23, 1960, ended with the words, "and a Merry Christmas, to each and all", but that phrase was deleted in the 1980s and is now excluded from reruns, VHS releases and the five-DVD set The Twilight Zone: The Definitive Edition.
-The phrase is heard in the Blu-ray release of Season 2 as well as the version streamed by Netflix, but with noticeably different sound quality from the rest of Serling's narration.
+The phrase is heard in the Blu-ray release of Season 2 as well as the version streamed by Netflix and Paramount Plus, but with noticeably different sound quality from the rest of Serling's narration.
 As broadcast on the MeTV Network on Christmas Day 2019 and thereafter, the last line has been restored in syndication.